penhoorn/pb-hd-tools/README.md

 ## Input

 The python scripts can process files that were generated using the computational tools listed under [Assumption](#Assumption).
-Of course, in order to count heteroduplex molecules and sequencing reads the algorithm for heteroduplex detection had to be activated when generating HiFi reads.
+Of course, in order to count heteroduplex molecules and sequencing reads the `--hd-finder` algorithm for heteroduplex detection had to be activated when generating HiFi reads.

 Inputs files can be: